genius-systems/gameta/README.md

 ## System Requirements

-Gameta requries Python 3.7+, it is designed to be multi-platform but currently only tested in Linux environments.
+Gameta requires Python 3.7+, it is designed to be multi-platform but currently is only tested in Linux environments.

 ## Installation